We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 I think that when you do that, it makes you realize that you can be a proud Muslim, and know that what you’re doing is so wonderful because it’s so integral to your being.
 It has nothing to do with what the world thinks you should or should not be.
 That’s revolutionary for me personally.

-“It’s so critical to me for my son to have an identity and my daughter to have an identity, for them to be strong in their identities, and to know that this is who they are so that they can unapologetically be themselves because we do grow up apologizing for who we are.”
+“It’s so critical to me for my son and daughter to have an identity, for them to be strong in their identities, and to know that this is who they are, so that they can unapologetically be themselves because we grow up apologizing for who we are.”

-I’m going through a teenage stage with my son right now, and there’s a lot of questions that he has.
+I’m going through a teenage stage with my son right now, and there are a lot of questions that he has.
 I’m so thankful that I have the opportunity to help answer those questions for him, and empower him in his own faith, so that he doesn’t get pushed over or fall for something because there’s nothing that he can stand for.

-It’s so critical to me for my son to have an identity and my daughter to have an identity, for them to be strong in their identities, and to know that this is who they are so that they can unapologetically be themselves because we do grow up apologizing for who we are.
+It’s so critical to me for my son and daughter to have an identity, for them to be strong in their identities, and to know that this is who they are, so that they can unapologetically be themselves because we grow up apologizing for who we are.

 I can really relate to that.
 It’s like you try and overcompensate for that in other ways and I don’t think we should have to do that, or feel that we’re not good enough just being who we are.
 Where are your parents originally from?